hschneid/xfvrp/README.md

 - Pick and delivery or backhauls
 - Replenishment sites
 - State of the art optimization heuristics
+- Presettings (i.e. packages must be loaded together or not)
-- and more.
+- and many more.

-Additional topics are the useage and maintainability of the API like
+Additional requirements are the useage and maintainability of the API like
 - User shall change only the necessary values.
-The rest is done by default.
+The rest is done by default values.
-- The API for the user shall be as tight as possible. xfvrp users only need to know one class.
+- The user API shall be as easy as possible to understand.
+Users of xfvrp need only to know one class.
-- Presetting to nodes or vehicles for considering real world constraints.
+- No parameter tuning (i.e. mutation rate, popultation size, annealing temperature)
-- No free lunch: Good performance for good results.
+- No free lunch: Good results with good performance.

 ##License
 This software is released under [MIT License] (https://opensource.org/licenses/MIT)

+##Getting started
+Load xfvrp from github, append it to your project and use the API.

 A simple example for a capacitated vehicle route planning:
 ``` XFVRP xfvrp = new XFVRP();